evmos/evmos/docs/validators/snapshots_archives.md

 ### PebbleDB

-To use pebbledb instead of goleveldb when using snapshots from Notional:
+To use PebbleDB instead of GoLevelDB when using snapshots from Notional:

 Build: